harelba/q/mkdocs/docs/index.md

 Query/Input/Output encodings are fully supported (and q tries to provide out-of-the-box usability in that area).
 Please use `-e`,`-E` and `-Q` to control encoding if needed.

 All sqlite3 SQL constructs are supported, including joins across files (use an alias for each table).
+Take a look at the [limitations](#limitations) section below for some rarely-used use cases which are not fully supported.

 ### Query
-q gets one parameter - An SQL-like query.
+Each parameter that q gets is a full SQL query.
+All queries are executed one after another, outputing the results to standard output.
+Note that data loading is done only once, so when passing multiple queries on the same command-line, only the first one will take a long time.
+The rest will starting running almost instantanously, since all the data will already have been loaded.
+Remeber to double-quote each of the queries - Each parameter is a full SQL query.

 Any standard SQL expression, condition (both WHERE and HAVING), GROUP BY, ORDER BY etc. are allowed.